kookaburra987/old-norse/README.md

 ## Future Functionalities

+### Exercise
+* export exercise of conjugating weak nouns based on their preposition

 ### Nouns
+* list of weak nouns
+* list of strong nouns
 * decline strong masculine nouns
 * decline strong feminine nouns
 * decline strong neuter nouns

 ### Prepositions
 * Two-way prepositions (case changes depending on meaning)

+### Numerals
+* list of numerals

+### Concatenation of words
+* concat numeral with noun and put noun in correct number based on the numeral
+* concat preposition with noun and noun with numeral